Keep your computer operating system and applications up to date.

 You may need to return to your dial-up AOL/ISP browser occasionally to keep that connection active.

 Warning: Switching browsers during a test/quiz may lock you out.
-We recommend you find a different location to take tests.

 Be prepared to use an alternate computer, browser, or location when you encounter issues.